 “Falling Out of Love”

-If you stay with this person you have “fallen in love with”, your boundaries will reappear and it will take a clear intention to continue to meet your needs within the relationship and outside the relationship.
+If you stay with this person you have "fallen in love with", your boundaries will slowly reappear and staying connected will begin to require intention and effort.

 -Am I telling myself stories about how I should be or how my partner should be?